CARPere-Feng/Basic_Git_Operation/README.md

 #### <span id="jump6">7.
 If pulling failed, how to tackle with conflicts?</span>
 #### <span id="jump7">8.
 CODES COLLABORATION, how to contribute to the main branch: Pull Request</span>

+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

 In github webpage, you can push your codes in your remote repo to others' remote repo:
 ![3](figures/3.png)